Albrecht von Wallenstein

 Wallenstein fought for the Catholics in the Protestant Bohemian Revolt of 1618 and was awarded estates confiscated from the rebels after their defeat at White Mountain in 1620.
 A series of military victories against the Protestants raised Wallenstein's reputation in the imperial court and in 1625 he raised a large army of 50,000 men to further the Imperial cause.
 A year later, he administered a crushing defeat to the Protestants at Dessau Bridge.
 For his successes, Wallenstein became an imperial count palatine and made himself ruler of the lands of the Duchy of Friedland in northern Bohemia.

-An imperial generalissimo by land, and Admiral of the Baltic Sea from 21 April 1628, Wallenstein found himself released from service in 1630 after Ferdinand grew wary of his ambition.
-Several Protestant victories over Catholic armies induced Ferdinand to recall Wallenstein (Göllersdorf April 1632), who then defeated the Swedish king Gustavus Adolphus at Alte Veste.
+An imperial generalissimo by land, and Admiral of the Baltic Sea from April 1628, Wallenstein found himself released from service in 1630 after Ferdinand grew wary of his ambition.
+Several Protestant victories over Catholic armies induced Ferdinand to recall Wallenstein, who then defeated the Swedish king Gustavus Adolphus at Alte Veste.
 The Swedish king was later killed at the Battle of Lützen.

 Wallenstein realised the war could last decades and, during the summer of 1633, arranged a series of armistices to negotiate peace.
-These proved to be his undoing as plotters accused him of treachery and Emperor Ferdinand II ordered his assassination.
+These proved to be his undoing as plotters accused him of treachery.
 Dissatisfied with the Emperor's treatment of him, Wallenstein considered allying with the Protestants.
 However, he was assassinated at Eger in Bohemia by one of the army's officials, with the emperor's approval.